-Trump Official Reportedly Bullied Whistleblower With Form of Dwarfism But Putting Objects Out Of Her Reach
+Trump Official Reportedly Bullied Whistleblower With Form Of Dwarfism By Putting Objects Out Of Her Reach

 Newbold, who sees herself as an employee in service of the American people and not connected to any one party or administration, felt she needed to come forward and inform Congress of the alleged abuses.

-“She wasn’t looking for trouble,” her lawyer, Edward Passman, told the New York Times.
+“She wasn’t looking for trouble,” her lawyer, Edward Passman, told The New York Times.
 “And she wasn’t looking to go public.
 But her back was to the wall and she did what she had to do.”

 Newbold claims that her decision to come forward was met with bullying from Carl Kline, the former director of the White House Personnel Security Office where she worked.
-As the report noted, Newbold filed a complaint with the Equal Employment Opportunity Commission claiming that the Trump-appointed director bullied her by moving office files to a sheet several feet above her, where she was unable to reach them.
+As the report noted, Newbold filed a complaint with the Equal Employment Opportunity Commission claiming that the Trump-appointed director bullied her by moving office files to a shelf several feet above her, where she was unable to reach them.

 As NBC News reported, Newbold was also suspended without pay by Kline for allegedly defying her superiors — by forgetting to scan documents in separate PDF files instead of a single PDF file when sending them to other agencies, which was the office’s new policy.
 It was the first disciplinary action she had ever faced in her 18-year career in the White House.